ryouchinsa/ryouchinsa.github.io/edit/README.md

 Create using SAM.
 - Press start button to start downloading the model and preprocessing the image.
 - Click positive and negative points.
 Pressing the option key, you can switch the positive/negative mode.
 - Dragging the smooth slider, the number of polygon points changes.
+[Read more](https://rectlabel.com/mask_to_polygon)
 - Press an enter key to finish drawing.
 - Press an escape key to cancel drawing.